 - Provide feedback to the Oneida Comprehensive Health Division for continuous quality improvement.

-- Not to utilize Cell phones beyond the waiting room/lobby area in accordance with HIPAA regulations.
+- Avoid the use of Cell Phones beyond the waiting areas/lobby areas in accordance with HIPAA regulations.

 Vision & History